Factbox: Latest on the worldwide spread of the coronavirus

 * Greece’s central government recorded a primary budget deficit of 4.79 billion euros from January to May, missing its target for a surplus because of a lockdown, finance ministry data showed.

-Compiled by Anita Kobylinska and Devika Syamnath; Editing by Tomasz Janowski and Maju Samuel
+Compiled by Anita Kobylinska, Devika Syamnath and Amy Caren Daniel; Editing by Tomasz Janowski, Maju Samuel and Anil D'Silva